wildesPepega/FH6linuxfix/README.md

 | **NVIDIA Driver** | 595.71.05 |
 | **Proton** | CachyOS-Proton 11.0 |

+> **Graphics settings:** All testing was done on the **Medium** preset with no individual settings changed (e.g. Environment Texture Quality or similar were left at their preset defaults).
+>
+> **Ray tracing:** Ray tracing either does not work at all or only on the lowest setting.
+This is a known limitation on Linux and is not addressed by this guide.

 ---

 ## Fix 1 — NVIDIA Power Management